dfrancati/dfrancati.github.io/_pages/publications.md

 ## Conference Proceedings

+12. **Registered Matchmaking Encryption**\
+Danilo Francati, Valeria Huang, and Daniele Venturi\
+International Conference on Applied Cryptography and Network Security, 2025.
+To appear.

 15. **Evolving Secret Sharing Made Short**\
 Danilo Francati and Daniele Venturi\
 Advances in Cryptology–ASIACRYPT 2024: International Conference on the Theory and Application of Cryptology and Information Security.
 To appear.\